stepanblyschak/SONiC/doc/sonic-application-extention/sonic-application-extention-hld.md

 Service properties "requires" and "after", "before" are related to service management, it maps to systemd unit attributes and can be extended in the future on demand if needed.

-Service file will be auto-generated from generic */usr/share/sonic/templates/service.j2* file; "swss" service in "requires" is a special case.
-Instead of putting swss.service into ```Requires=``` fields in feature systemd service file, the dependency has to be handled inside */usr/local/bin/swss.sh* script in order to not break swss warm restart.
-The list of dependent services is now dynamic so should be updated by SONiC Application Extension Infrastructure.
-The list of dependent services will be stored at */etc/swss-dependent-services.json*.
+Service file will be auto-generated from generic */usr/share/sonic/templates/service.j2* file; The infrastructure should take care of handling warm/cold restart scenarios following the example for swss service.

 Container options are mapped to ```docker create``` options.
 This dictionary is used to auto-generate service start/stop script from *docker_image_ctl.j2* file.
 It is required to have this file as part of SONiC image and put it in */usr/share/sonic/templates/docker_image_ctl.j2*.